FindNode

 Reduce nodes (RN) M → M

 Reduce Nodes: RN.
 This is the one of the important features of FindNode, this feature accepts a list of node IDs, the intent to reduce the number of visible nodes.
-"TL", "BL", "OX/OY" and "intersect" all use the reduceNodes.
+“TL”, "BL", “OX/OY” and "intersect" all use the reduceNodes.
 Note that the reduceNodes will pick smaller nodes if bigger nodes are fully contain the smaller nodes.
-For instance, if smaller ".Button" node is enclosed within ".TextView" node, the ".TextView" node will be selected over ".Button" node, the "click" on the .TextView node will still work.
+For instance, if bigger ".Button" node encloses smaller ".TextView" node, the ".TextView" node will be selected over ".Button" node, the "click" on the .TextView node will still work.
 See UI Explorer "Optimize" mode.

 >> device.sendAai({}).count